LatestEval: Addressing Data Contamination in Language Model Evaluation through Dynamic and Time-Sensitive Test Construction: Data Contamination

 \textbf{To what extent does data contamination affect model evaluation?}~~~While contaminated data can potentially inflate scores, models do not necessarily perform worse on clean subsets or better on dirty subsets across all datasets.
 The degree of impact likely depends on factors like the dataset characteristics, model scale, and nature of the pre-training data.
 For instance, GPT-3 \cite{brown2020language} showed a small 1-2\% performance drop on clean subsets for PIQA and ReCoRD, compared to a significant 6\% drop on clean set of SQuAD as 94\% of its test examples were contaminated.
 The LLaMA model \cite{touvron2023llama} did not show significant gaps between clean and dirty subset performance.
-On HellaSwag, LLaMA's 70B model showed a 15.3 point gap between clean (63.5) and dirty (78.8) subsets.
-Detecting and accounting for data contamination remains an active area of research, as there is no consensus yet on best methodologies and acceptable contamination levels.
+On HellaSwag, LLaMA's 70B model showed a 15.3 point gap between clean (63.5) and dirty (78.8) subsets. \citet{li2023open} reveal contamination can inflate benchmark score even if the contamination does not give away the answer (i.e., \textit{input-only contamination}).
+It also find larger models obtain more advantages from data contamination due to their more powerful memorisation.